Radonirinaunimi/NeutrinoProject/README.md

 # NeutrinoProject
-Course project on Neutrino Oscillations.
+Small essay on the Neutrino Physics course at [UNIMI](https://www.unimi.it/it).